 The main thing is health.
-There will be health – there will be everything.
+If there is health, there is everything.

 Part 1.
 Seven stages and factors of cyber diseases

-Cyber health and information security of systems and organizations are similar to human health and medicine.
-Why do computer systems of organizations “get sick“?
-In the information systems (applications, websites, networks and organizations in general), we can distinguish the same stages and factors of diseases as in the human body:
+Cyber health is similar to human health, and information security to medicine.
+Why do computer systems “get sick“?
+In information systems (applications, websites, networks and organizations in general), we can observe the same causes and stages of disease as in the human body:

-- “Poor heredity”.
-Software or configurations may include or use unreliable obsolete components.
+- “Bad genes”.
+Software or configurations may include or use unreliable, obsolete components.
 This is an example of technical security vulnerability.
-Vulnerability is understood as an internal flaw of a software product, an information system or an entire organization.
+Vulnerability is an internal flaw of a software product, an information system or an entire organization.
 Unlike vulnerability, threat is a factor external to the system.
-For example, computer viruses, hackers, offended employees, competitors or a power surge that can destroy information
+For example, computer viruses, hackers, offended employees, competitors or a power surge that can destroy information.

-- “Failure to practice hygiene”, “promiscuous sex”, etc. lead to infection.
-Similarly, the indiscriminate use of unreliable websites, software products, components, technologies, can lead to infection or create a security “hole”.
+- “Failure to practice hygiene”, “promiscuous sex”, etc. can lead to infection.
+Similarly, non-compliance with cyber hygiene – indiscriminate use of unreliable websites, software products, components, technologies – can lead to infection or create a security hole.

 - “Infection”.
-Just as inside the body, where thousands of different microbes always reside without causing harm to humans, there are always technical vulnerabilities in the systems.
-Those vulnerabilities do not lead to security incidents for the time being.
-When several external (environment) and internal (immunity) conditions are combined, the infection begins to develop.
-Similarly, when external and internal circumstances (certain security threats and vulnerabilities) are combined, a security incident occurs and causes some damage.
-Just as a person may die from a disease, an organization may cease to exist as a result of, for example, leakage or theft of critical information.
+Just as inside the body, where thousands of different microbes always reside without causing harm to humans, there are always technical vulnerabilities in computer systems.
+These vulnerabilities do not immediately lead to security incidents.
+When several external (environment) and internal (immunity) factors are combined, the infection begins to develop.
+Similarly, when external and internal circumstances (certain security threats and vulnerabilities) are combined, a security incident occurs and causes damage.
+Just as a person may die from a disease, an organization may collapse as a result of, for example, leakage or theft of critical information.

 - “Lack of vaccinations”.
 Software developers, system administrators, and information security specialists tend to have some experience with technical vulnerabilities, security threats, and cyber attacks, but this experience may not cover many specific vulnerabilities and threats.
-The lack of proper prevention of these specific negative factors is a prerequisite for a “disease” – a security incident.
+A lack of proper prevention in these areas is prone to contracting a “disease”, i.e. a security incident.

 - “Unbalanced nutrition”.
-The “digestion” of any organization is its business processes and technological processes.
-Therefore, as an analogy, one can imagine insufficient organizational security: disorder in the documentation, responsibility, inventory, change management, etc. That leads to all sorts of losses and security incidents.
-On the other hand, excessive bureaucratization, documentation, and authorization are harmful to business, because they inhibit it.
-Therefore, optimal balance is just as important here as in nutrition.
+The “diet” of an organization is its business processes and technological processes.
+Let's consider insufficient organizational security: disorder in the documentation, responsibility, inventory, change management, etc. This leads to all sorts of losses and security incidents.
+On the other hand, excessive bureaucratization, documentation, and authorization will inhibit business.
+Therefore, a balance is just as important here as in nutrition.
 “Harmful nutrition” is a bad process organization.

-- “Chronic and acute pathology”.
+- “Chronic and acute diseases”.
 Security incidents, like illnesses, can be long and latent, or quick and painful.
-Damage from incidents may not be noticeable, but at the same time, it can accumulate over time, undermining the overall health of the system or organization.
-Vulnerabilities and minor incidents can accumulate to break through at the thinnest point, at the most inopportune moment.
+Damage from incidents may not be noticeable at first but can accumulate over time, undermining the overall health of the system or organization.
+Vulnerabilities and minor incidents, once accumulated, can break through at the weakest point, at the most inopportune moment.

-It is also worth noting that the stages and factors of diseases described above apply not only to the technical components of information systems but also to human ones.
+The causes and stages of "diseases" described above not only apply to the technical components of information systems but also to the staff.
 If we conventionally consider employees of an organization as a component of its information system, then their psychological vulnerabilities (negligence, talkativeness, boasting, fear, exposure to influence, etc.) must also be assessed.
 These human vulnerabilities are also often the cause of security incidents.
 Sociotechnical security is a separate universe.
 A lot of fascinating books have been written about social engineering, that is, penetration into an organization or theft of its secrets through psychological influence on its employees.